naja628/qwerasdf/README.md

 ### 3. Run
-After installation, you can run the progarm either from the commandline as `qwerasdf`, or launching the `run_qwerasdf.py` script with python.
+After installation, you can run the progarm either from the commandline as `qwerasdf`, or launching the `qwerasdf-run.pyw` script with python.
 (You can move it wherever you like)
-Note: Windows should let you double-click `.py` files to run them with python.
+Note: Windows should also have a generated `qwerasdf.exe` executable **somewhere** which should be pretty much equivalent

 ## How to Use
 For instructions on how to use the program, read the [manual](manual.md)